Logan-Beavers/University_of_Idaho-spring2023-CS121-program3/README.md

 # Program 3

-Take in an infix operation, then check it for errors, then convert it to postfix, then evaluate the expression.
+Take in an infix operation, then check for syntax and logic errors and convert it to postfix